Reviews You Can Rely On

 Impact Test Results

-Protecting our heads from impact and reducing our chance of sustaining an injury are the primary reasons we wear helmets.
+Protecting our heads from impact and reducing our chances of sustaining an injury are the primary reasons we wear helmets.
 Here at GearLab, we have taken it a step further and partnered up with an accredited testing lab to conduct helmet impact testing.

 Why Do We Conduct Impact Testing?

 Every helmet in this review is certified to meet the minimum Federal standard protection requirements for downhill alpine skiing, such as the CE EN1077 B and ASTM F 2040, and thus can be considered safe.
-Our goal in conducting impact testing to look beyond those minimum safety standards and obtain data that allows us to assess which helmets may offer you an additional margin of protection.
+Our goal in conducting impact testing is to look beyond those minimum safety standards and obtain data that allows us to assess which helmets may offer you an additional margin of protection.

 The helmets were placed on a dummy's head equipped with accelerometers and other sensors.
 These sensors capture detailed information about the forces experienced by the dummy's head during the time of impact.